ondrap/json-stream/README.md

 ```

 We want the parser to return en empty list as soon as it encounters the *errors* key
-and the value is false.
-If it is true, we want the parser to return list of
+and the value is *false*.
+If the value is *true*, we want the parser to return a list of
-message ids with an error status.
+`_id` keys with an error status.
 Then we can just take the first value from
 the parser and close the HTTP connection.